 This post may contain affiliate links.
 For more information, read my disclosure policy.

-But the biggest difference I see between myself and my non-blogging friends is when it comes to charcuterie cheese boards.
+The biggest difference I see between myself and my non-blogging friends is when it comes to charcuterie cheese boards.
 When I look at these photos, I think that this board is nice, but pretty basic.
 This cheeseboard, while fantastic, isn’t anything special.
 I mean, I’m not Mary or Holly or Averie.

 However, whenever my friends come over and they see my cheese boards, they think they’re fantastic.